Next Concert: Vicki Ray

-Piano Spheres Nineteenth Season
+Piano Spheres 20th Anniversary Season began with

-The concerts take place on Tuesdays at 8:00 p.m. at Zipper Hall, Colburn School of the Performing Arts, 200 S. Grand Avenue, Los Angeles 90012.
+The concerts take place on Tuesdays at 8:00 p.m. at Zipper Hall, Colburn School of the Performing Arts, 200 S. Grand Avenue, Los Angeles 90012

 All programs are subject to change.
 Email at firstname.lastname@example.org

-If you would like to receive our 2012-13 season brochure, please email us with your name and street address and we will put you on the list.
+If you would like to receive our 2013-14 season brochure, please email us with your name and street address and we will put you on the list.
 The brochure will be available in late August.
 Please check the web site for further information.
 We will update as the information becomes available.

 In order to continue our low ticket prices, Piano Spheres asks you to consider a donation, large or small, when you place your ticket order.
 Donations can be charged online by Visa or Mastercard.
 Piano Spheres is a nonprofit organization.
 Donations are tax deductible.
 Your contribution will ensure the continuation of this exciting series of performances and aid in the commissioning of new works for the piano.